-From Daniel T on November 12th, 2009 in General Remodel
+From Dean Dowd on November 12, 2009 in General Remodel

 They say that in real estate, the most important thing is location.
 Judin has a great location, and thankfully, he fenced off the entrance to the gas station since his home no longer serves diesel nor unleaded.
 And although he has changed the once-asphalt yard into a greener space, he kept the general architecture the same.
 A small Shell logo plaque still adorns an outside wall.
 The windows retain the floor-to-ceiling look of a gas station convenience store and the front entrance retains the double-door look, but similarities begin to fade beyond that.